Orchard Boulevard MRT station: Description

 Orchard Boulevard station serves the TEL and is between the Napier and Orchard stations.
 The official station code is TE13.
 Being part of the TEL, the station is operated by SMRT Trains.
-Train frequencies on the TEL range from 5 to 6 minutes.
+Train frequencies on the TEL range from 3 to 6 minutes.

 The station is located along Orchard Boulevard at the junction with Grange Road and Rochalie Drive.
 Surrounding landmarks of the station include: Camden Medical Centre, the Chinese embassy, the US embassy, Jen Singapore Tanglin by Shangri-La, Orchard Rendezvous Hotel, Tanglin Shopping Centre and Tudor Court Shopping Gallery.

+Orchard Boulevard station was designed by SAA Architects, who had to resolve the contradicting requirements of providing adequate ventilation and natural daylight, while being situated in a confined site also reserved for future development near the station.
+Hence, the main entrance was integrated with ventilation shafts, cooling towers, and skylights built right above the station box.
+This allowed for a three-tiered mezzanine and a wall created by the shafts where the station artwork would be placed, with sunlight streaming into the interior.
+Throughout the day, the changing position of the sun results in varying interactions between sunlight, the installation artwork, and the walls of the shafts, intended to bring vibrancy and animation to different sections of the station.
+The station entrances' materials, such as aluminium, granite, and glass, complement the surrounding architectural landscape.

-PULSE by Twardzik Ching Chor Leng is a network of industrial-scale pipes that hang over the station concourse.
+Pulse (stylised in all caps) by Twardzik Ching Chor Leng is a network of industrial-scale pipes that hang over the station concourse.
 The work is intended to depict the constant circulation of people on the MRT system and its importance in keeping the city alive, paralleling the functions of the human circulatory system that maintains the flow of nutrients.